-While Milos dazzles with its unique beaches, Naxos Island, the bigger cousin, boasts charming mountain towns, breathtaking hikes, and stunning beaches.
+While Milos dazzles with its unique beaches, Naxos Island Greece, the bigger cousin, boasts charming mountain towns, breathtaking hikes, and stunning beaches.
 Who knew mountains could be so expansive on an island?
-Taking a ferry from Milos to Naxos Island is the perfect way to island-hop like a pro in the Greek islands.
+Taking a ferry from Milos Greece to Naxos Greece Island is the perfect way to island-hop like a pro in the Greek islands.

 The main part of Naxos Town is lively, charming, and refreshingly free of the tourist overload seen in Mykonos or Santorini.
 Both Naxos Island and Milos are must-visits if time allows – each offers its own slice of magic.